HOW PRODUCTS WERE EVALUATED:

 - Products with single serving weights of 5 grams or more which are not marketed for children may not exceed 2.5 mcg per serving nor 4.0 mcg per daily serving.

-- If applicable to the product, it must meet recommended USP <2040> parameters for disintegration for dietary supplements (excluding capsule, chewable and time-release products).
+- Meets recommended USP <2040> parameters for disintegration for dietary supplement tablets (excluding chewable, sublingual and time-release products).

 - Meet all FDA labeling requirements.